Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Numerical Discretization Techniques

 \subsection{3D-1D Model Discretization}

-The core of the spatially distributed model is a \textit{mixed-dimensional 3D-1D} framework, which describes the tissue environment as a three-dimensional (3D) domain and embeds the microvascular network within it as a collection of one-dimensional (1D) channels or a metric graph, see for example~\cite{Cattaneo2014b,possenti2019computational,possenti2021mesoscale}.
-The \textit{finite element method (FEM)} is used to discretize the governing partial differential equations (PDE) for 3D-1D problems, including blood flow, oxygen transfer, and drug transport.
+The core of the spatially distributed model is a \textit{mixed-dimensional 3D-1D} framework, which describes the tissue environment as a three-dimensional (3D) domain and embeds the microvascular network within it as a collection of one-dimensional (1D) channels or a metric graph, see for example~\cite{Cattaneo2014b, Possenti2019, Possenti2021}.
+The \textit{finite element method (FEM)} is used to discretize the governing partial differential equations (PDEs) for 3D-1D problems, including blood flow, oxygen transfer, and drug transport.
 This method is based on the variational formulation and the partitioning of the domain into finite elements.
-We refer the interested reader to specific papers on the formulation and discretization of these equations, for example~\cite{D'Angelo2008,D'Angelo2012,Koppl2018953,Laurino2019,Kuchta2021558,Heltai20232425}.
-A key advantage of the mixed-dimensional formulation is that the discretizations of the equations defined in the tissue and vascular networks are entirely independent of computational grids and numerical schemes.
-The tissue is discretized using a uniform tetrahedral mesh.
-Piecewise continuous polynomial finite elements are used for quantities such as oxygen and drug concentrations, while mixed finite elements are used for interstitial fluid flow.
+We refer the interested reader to specific papers on the formulation and discretization of these equations, for example~\cite{D'Angelo2008, D'Angelo2012, Koppl2018953, Laurino2019, Kuchta2021558, Heltai20232425}.
+A key advantage of the mixed-dimensional formulation is that the discretizations of the equations defined in the tissue and vascular networks are entirely independent. {Meshes ultimately lack shared topological characteristics (such as vessel segments located at boundaries or centroids of 3D elements), and geometrically consistent features are not necessary in the design of numerical schemes.} The tissue is discretized using a uniform tetrahedral mesh.
+Piecewise continuous polynomial finite elements are used for quantities such as oxygen and drug concentrations, whereas mixed finite elements are used for interstitial fluid flow.
 The resolution of the mesh is determined through a mesh sensitivity analysis.
 For example, a typical domain size $500\,\mu\mathrm{m} \times 500\,\mu\mathrm{m} \times 500\,\mu\mathrm{m}$ is discretized with 15 nodes per side.
 The 1D branches of the vascular network are discretized as separate subdomains, approximated by straightly segmented pieces, typically divided into five equispaced elements per branch.
 Continuous piecewise polynomial finite elements are also used for variables such as blood flow and drug transport in the vascular system.
-To solve the coupled problem, a linearization strategy is employed to handle nonlinearities, using either a fixed-point iteration or the Newton-Raphson method.
-The resulting linear systems at each iteration are solved using iterative solvers with appropriate preconditioning.
-All 3D-1D simulations are performed using an \textit{in-house C++ code} built on the open-source \texttt{GetFEM++} library, which enables discretization and coupling of operators across multiple dimensions and supports non-matching grids between embedded and embedding domains.
+To solve the coupled problem, a linearization strategy is employed to handle nonlinearities, using either a fixed-point iteration or the Newton-Raphson method. {The resulting linear systems arising from $\mathcal{F}\&\mathcal{H}$ as well as from $\mathcal{O}$ and $\mathcal{TPZ}$ at each iteration are solved using a direct SuperLU solver.} All 3D-1D simulations are performed using an \textit{in-house C++ code} built on the open-source \texttt{GetFEM++} library, which enables discretization and coupling of operators across multiple dimensions and supports non-matching grids between embedded and embedding domains.